2010-11 Women's Basketball Coaches

 • 2 National Championship Game Appearances (NAIA, NCAA Div.
 II)

-Karl Smesko, who enters his 12th year on the bench at FGCU, has enjoyed a tremendous run as the head women’s basketball coach at Florida Gulf Coast University.
+Karl Smesko, who recently completed his 12th year on the bench at FGCU, has enjoyed a tremendous run at the helm of the women’s basketball program Florida Gulf Coast University.
 He was selected as the university’s first women’s basketball coach in 2001.

 Less than 14 months after tying the all-time NCAA record and setting the 2011-12 NCAA single-game high with 21 three-pointers on 51 long range attempts in their 106-27 over NAIA foe Webber International on Nov.
 28, 2011 at Alico Arena, the Eagles knocked down 22 triples in a 97-60 win at ETSU on Jan.
 12, 2013.
 Prior to breaking the record, the Eagles, who own the NCAA Division I single season record for three-pointers (342; 2011-12), were tied for first place all-time with New Mexico State, who drained 21 triples against Louisiana-Lafayette on Feb.
 23, 2002.
 The NCAA Division I record 22 three-point makes are also a program and Atlantic Sun Conference best, as FGCU made 10 treys in the first half and 12 in the second.
 The Green and Blue hit 12-of-23 (52.2 percent) triples in the final frame in which they outscored the Lady Bucs 46-35.